Computer outage grounds Delta flights in U.S.

 In August, the airline lost power at its operations center in Atlanta setting off a system failure that resulted in around 2,000 flight cancellations over several days.

 After that fiasco, Delta agreed to give affected customers refunds and vouchers for future travel.
+This time Delta said it would waive its normal fee to change flights for customers scheduled to travel Sunday and Monday and for rebooking travel by Friday.

 -- Tony Marco and Chris Isidore contributed to this article.